anconi-lab/UD-APARM/README.md

 a file that contains instructions to the UD-APARM software (input).

 2. Installation

+   (with a installed gfortran: apt install gfortran, in UBUNTU)

 The pre-compiled Linux UD-APARM file ("ud-aparm-linux") can be downloaded from https://github.com/anconi-lab/UD-APARM.
 After creation of the directory "/home/ud-aparm" in your linux distro, into .bashrc includes the following line: